 Please note that this schedule is subject to change.
 Any changes or cancellations will be emailed to you.
-It is your responsibility to check the email address you have given to the school on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
+It is your responsibility to check your Columbia College email on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
 It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-Session Topics Pre-Class Readings Class 1 Introduce Course Outline and Text Discuss Class Assignments An Inclusive Approach to Early Education and Care Chapter 1 Class 2 Canadian Legislation: Support for Children through Early Intervention Partnership with Families Chapter 2Chapter 3 (pp. 45-49) Class 3 Preparing Educators for Inclusive Programs An Overview of Developmental Differences Chapter 4Chapter 5 Class 4 Children with Cognitive DelaysAssignment 1 Due Chapter 6 Class 5 Indigenous Education: Guest Speaker Kris McNab Truth and Reconciliation: Calls to Action Class 6 Sensory Impairments: Hearing and Vision Chapter 8 Class 7 Mental Health Disorders Chapter 10 Class 8 Learning DisabilitiesAssignment 2 Due Chapter 11 Class 9 Identification and the Individual Education Plan IEP Chapter 12 Class 10 Facilitating Social DevelopmentCourse Surveys Chapter 18Final Presentation/Project Due
+Session Topics Pre-Class Readings Class 1 Introduce Course Outline and Text An Inclusive Approach to Early Education and Care Chapter 1 Autism Spectrum Disorder in the Canadian Context: Chapter 6 Class 2 Canadian Legislation: Support for Children through Early Intervention Partnership with Families Inclusion in Early Childhood Programs: Chapter 2 Chapter 3 (pp. 45-49) Autism Spectrum Disorder in the Canadian Context: Chapter 9 Class 3 Preparing Educators for Inclusive Programs An Overview of Developmental Differences Chapter 4Chapter 5 Class 4 Children with Cognitive Delays ASD: School Years Assignment 1 Due Chapter 6 Autism Spectrum Disorder in the Canadian Context: Chapter 7 Class 5 Children who are gifted ASD: Critical Issues- Case Study presentations Chapter 7 Autism Spectrum Disorder in the Canadian Context: Chapter 10 Class 6 Sensory Impairments: Hearing and Vision Chapter 8 Class 7 Mental Health DisordersLearning DisabilitiesAssignment 2 Due Chapter 10Chapter 11 Class 8 Identification and the Individual Education Plan IEP Chapter 12 Class 9 Facilitating Social Development Chapter 18 Class 10 Facilitating Speech, Language and the development of communication Course Surveys Chapter 19Final Presentation/ProjectDue